dataiku/dss-plugin-tableau-hyper/README.md

 Using an "Export to folder" component in the flow, you can choose the target partition you want to export to file or to Tableau server.
 In both case, it will be a Hyper file.
 Be careful, the default behavior of the plugin on Tableau Server is to overwrite the existing Hyper table.
-So changing the target partition and uploading to the same table and file will overwrite the existing table.
+So changing the target partition and uploading to the same table and file will overwrite the existing table. **Also, you can not write several partitions in a same Hyper file, you must first merge all your partitions in a single one before doing an export**